audtorch.transforms¶

 The signal from the augmentation data set is expanded, cropped, or has its number of channels adjusted by a downmix or upmix using

-if necessary.The signal can be expanded by:
+Remixif necessary.The signal can be expanded by:

-replicate the signal to match the specified size.
+'multiple'loading multiple files from the augmentation data set and concatenating them along the time axis'pad'expand the signal by adding trailing zeros'replicate'replicate the signal to match the specified size.
 If result exceeds specified size after replication, the signal will then be cropped

 The signal can be cropped by:

-crop signal from the beginning of the file all the way to the necessary length'random'
+'start'crop signal from the beginning of the file all the way to the necessary length'random'starts at a random offset from the beginning of the file

 Note

-covers only the selection of the ratio.
+fix_randomizationcovers only the selection of the ratio.
 The selection of a signal from the augmentation data set and its signal length adjustment will always be random.- Parameters

 dataset (torch.utils.data.Dataset) – data set for augmentation